 Student learning outcomes for the academic advising experience vary by each year.

 - Access information about campus resources

-- Identify his or her Academic advisor and faculty mentor
+- Identify their academic advisor and faculty mentor

 - Understand prerequisites and course sequences